bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_errors.rst

 ----------------------------------------

 This is usually means there is a problem with the MM forcefield or the geometry of your system.
-You may want to try and increase EMAX_SPLINE first off as to rule this possibility out.
+You can first try to increase EMAX_SPLINE to verify if this was the issue.
-If this does not fix the error then you should then double check you MM forcefield and geomertries are correct.
+If this does not fix the error then you should double check the correctness of the MM forcefield and geometries.

 KIND not found
 ---------------

 You may get an error message from CP2K saying "Unknown element for KIND".
-This is becasue CP2K only expects proper element symbols in the coordinate and force field files.
+This is becasue CP2K only expects proper element symbols in the coordinate and forcefield files.
 The work around for this is to let CP2K know what element the symbol should correspond to.
-This is done by adding it as its own KIND section in the SUBSYS section, or by specifying elements in the PDB coordinates file.
+This is done by adding a new KIND section in the SUBSYS section for the unknown symbol, or by specifying the corresponding element symbol directly in the PDB coordinates file.

 Use the LSD option for an odd number of electrons
 -------------------------------------------------